ErpNetDocs/tech/modules/financials/intrastat/index.md

 The submodule contains two primary components:

 1. **Intrastat Declarations** – Used to record and submit trade data for a given reporting period.
-2. **Commodity Codes** – Contain the official Combined Nomenclature (CN) codes required for classifying goods in Intrastat and Excise reporting.
+2. **Commodity Codes** – Contain the official Combined Nomenclature codes required for classifying goods in Intrastat reporting.

 ### Intrastat Declarations